 The weather is a comfortable heat and there is, at many times, a cool breeze that surrounds you.
 Because of it, you’re able to walk around anywhere in shorts or a dress, and not feel uncomfortable because of the humidity or sweating too much.

-Although the rain starts, it is quite infrequent so you don’t have to worry about carrying an umbrella at all points in time (I didn’t even have an umbrella at this point – but learned in the months to come that I should go buy one).
+Although the rain starts, it is quite infrequent so you don’t have to worry about carrying an umbrella for the most part.

 NOVEMBER (~15°C – 25°C)